Baagsma/PBQA/examples/README.md

 Based on the new example, the LLM has learned to associate "home" with Paris.
 Though this is a simple example, the same principle can be applied to more complex queries and patterns.
 By providing the LLM with more examples, it can learn to generate more accurate responses over time.

 ### Repetition Caveat
 In the example above, the question in the example was different from the one in the query.
 This is since, in the current implementation, the most relevant example is the last example provided in the prompt.
 The repetition penalty of an LLM biases it against repeating the same text twice.
 This leads the LLM to avoid answering the query in the same way as the example, causing it to generate a different response.
-Sadly, the problem cannot be solved by simply lowering the `repeat_penalty`, though it can be remedied by increasing the amount of examples provided to the LLM.
+Sadly, the problem cannot be solved by simply lowering the `repeat_penalty`, though it can be remedied by providing more examples to the LLM (usually two is sufficient).

 This is a known issue that will be addressed a future update.

 ## Examples
 During a query, the examples retrieved from the database are formatted into messages between the user and the LLM.
 The user's input is always the first message consisting of the input and any external components.
 The LLM's response is the second message, consisting of the remaining components.

-When the number of components in a query is only one for either the user or the LLM, their respective message consists of only that component.
-If there are multiple components, the message is formatted into a json object.
+When either the user or the LLM has only one component, their message consists of only that component.
+If there are multiple components, their message is formatted into a json object.

 The `n_examples` parameter is used to specify the number of examples that are provided to the LLM in addition to the base examples.
 The examples are always ordered by semantic similarity to the input query, with the most relevant example being the last one.
 Additional keyword arguments can be passed to the `llm.ask()` method to further [filter](#filtering) the examples.

 ### Feedback
-Since every query benefits from additional examples, setting up a system to process feedback may be an effective way to dynamically improve the LLM's responses.
-To that end, patterns can be created to classify and parse feedback, or even to have the LLM generate feedback for itself.
-After some time, the database could then be exported and used to fine-tune a model for the relevant tasks, speeding up inference and improving response quality.
+Since most queries benefit from additional examples, setting up a system to process feedback can be an effective way to improve the LLM's responses over time.
+To that end, specific patterns can be created to classify and parse feedback, or even to have the LLM generate feedback for itself.
+After exporting, the feedback-improved examples can then be used to fine-tune the model.

 ### Examples and History Caveat
 While using both `n_examples` and `n_hist` at once in a query should lead to a valid call, using both parameters is not recommended.
 The way the entries are currently formatted makes no distinction between examples and history, the history merely being appended after the examples.
 This may lead to unexpected behavior and poorer response quality.
 This is a known issue that will be addressed in a future update.

+One way of solving this issue is to manually retrieve the history from the database and pass as an external component to the LLM.
+This way, the history can be formatted and filtered as needed before being passed to the LLM.

 ## Filtering
 Any additional keyword arguments passed to the `llm.ask()` method are used to filter the examples provided to the LLM.